usama-asghar1/usama-asghar1/README.md

 I'm a Full Stack Developer from London
 --------------------------

-After completing a degree in BSc Chemistry, I found my true passion of coding through programming modules and then decided to purse this passion with the School of Code.
+After completing a degree in BSc Chemistry, I found my true passion of coding through programming modules and then decided to pursue this passion with the School of Code.
 Looking forward to land my first job in the tech industry.

 * 💻 Currently studying on Bootcamp 14 with The School of Code
 * 🧠 I'm currently learning React, TypeScript, Node.js, SQL and REST APIs